 Since RECIST was published in 2000, many investigators, cooperative groups, industry, and government authorities have adopted these criteria in the assessment of treatment outcomes.
 However, a number of questions and issues have arisen which have led to the development of a revised RECIST guideline.

 RECIST 1.1 was introduced in the year 2009 which had several changes incorporated including a reduction in the number of lesions to be assessed, a new measurement method to classify lymph nodes as pathologic or normal, the clarification of the requirement to confirm a complete response (CR) or partial response (PR) and new methodologies for more appropriate measurement of disease progression.

-In addition to RECIST 1.1, mRECIST, CHOI criteria and LUGANO criteria were also discussed.
-This was followed by an interactive Q/A session which highlighted the impact of these tumour response criteria on patient care and management in oncology.
+In addition to RECIST 1.1, mRECIST, CHOI criteria, and LUGANO criteria were also discussed.
+This was followed by an interactive Q/A session which highlighted the impact of these tumor response criteria on patient care and management in oncology.